-Another on-campus workshop takes place at the end of the theoretical main part of the module, i.e. after 3 month time.
-3 month time distances between on-campus weekends have been found adequate both with regard to delivery of theory workshops as well as work groups.
+Another on-campus workshop takes place at the end of the theoretical main part of the module, i.e. after 3 months time.

 At the final on-campus workshop the module is normally looked at and discussed from the point of view of the students' essays, and comprehensive conclusions are drawn.
 Furthermore, open questions to the module, among these possible research questions for students' theses, are considered.